 The Advanced Pathway is intended for students initially declaring a major in this unique program of study.
 Students following this pathway should complete the formal proposal process during the sophomore year.
 Students studying abroad during the sophomore year are encouraged to begin the pathway early.
 A student must be in good academic standing at the college prior to application to the Advanced Pathway.

 The Individualized Pathway is aimed at students wishing to explore a self-designed option later in their college career (i.e., students changing an already declared major).
-Students should complete the formal proposal process and have their program of study approved at least two semesters before anticipated gradation.
+Students should complete the formal proposal process and have their program of study approved at least two semesters before anticipated graduation.

 Both pathways within the major have the same credit/course requirements, as outlined below.
 Inquiries regarding procedures, timelines, and other details for either pathway should be directed to the Director of the Division of Interdisciplinary Studies, Dr. Cassie Majetic.